 In 2015 at Flemington racecourse near Melbourne in Australia, the stage was set for “the race that stops a nation” - the Melbourne Cup.

 And unbeknown to the thousands of racegoers who thronged the stands, a cast of disparate racing professionals had assembled to pull off one of the most audacious and unlikely victories the race had ever witnessed in its 155 year history.
-This is the story of a Melbourne Cup Hero.

 The clock was ticking down to the 3pm start and Michelle Payne was focussing on keeping her mount, Prince Of Penzance as calm and quiet as possible.

 Prince Of Penzance was sired by the British horse Pentire and his name was a reference to the Cornish town of Penzance.
 In times past the place was noted as a haven for pirates and it amused Michelle to think that her own pirate of Penzance could slip through the field and make off with the bounty.

 She knew better than anyone that Prince could get a little fiery before and during a race.
 After all she had been on him for all of his races bar one and even for his training gallops; she simply did not trust anyone else to ride him.